hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 is a subset of $[0, M)$.
 These inequalities mean that $\text{cosize}((A, B)) = M$, establishing the surjectivity of the $f_{(A, B)}$ and finishing our proof. $\square$

-TODO: is the proof correct?
+TODO: double check the proof?